kylejtobin/cognitive-protocol-arch-market-service/docs/architecture/domain-primitives.md

 ## Overview

 Domain primitives provide semantic meaning to values in our market data system.
-They work in harmony with our protocol-based architecture, where protocols define neutral contracts and domain models provide rich behavior.
+They work in harmony with our protocol-based architecture, where protocols define neutral contracts and domain models provide rich behavior through computed fields.

 ## The Protocol-Model-Primitive Architecture